Finding the best 5G routers and modems for performance, security, and scalability is critical for WWAN deployments

 With its ultra-low latency and high bandwidth, organizations utilizing 5G for their wireless or hybrid WAN architecture can transmit and process large amounts of data faster than ever — up to 100 times faster than 4G and offering as much as 1,000 times the connections and mobile data volumes as 4G.
 5G also gives enterprises the flexibility needed to grow and expand their network by enabling seamless deployment and day-1 connectivity for services and devices across many use cases, whether it’s for a fixed location, in a vehicle, or for IoT applications.

 Incorporating cellular technology into day-to-day operations can help an enterprise increase operational efficiency, reduce costs, gain a competitive advantage, and meet rising customer expectations.
-But enabling Wireless WAN requires the right enterprise-class 5G router — one that supports the unique characteristics of all 5G spectrum layers and enables secure, customizable, and easy-to-manage connectivity — to realize the full benefits of wireless technology.
+But enabling Wireless WAN (WWAN) requires the right enterprise-class 5G router — one that supports the unique characteristics of all 5G spectrum layers and enables secure, customizable, and easy-to-manage connectivity — to realize the full benefits of wireless technology.

 Explore Cradlepoint's 5G for Business Guidebook to learn more about how 5G solutions can transform modern-day enterprise operations and our endpoints webpage for more information on cellular-enabled solutions for every use case.